koen0373/LP-Manager/PROJECT_STATE.md

 ## 1. AI SYSTEM HEADER
 All AI agents must read this document before performing any action.

-**Purpose:** Establish a unified understanding of Liqui’s brand, architecture, and collaborative workflow.
+**Purpose:** Establish a unified understanding of Liqui's brand, architecture, and collaborative workflow.
 **Applies to:** Cursor, Codex, Claude, ChatGPT.

 ### Behavior Rules